Onchidella celtica: Distribution

-Habitat
+Habitat and ecology

 This air-breathing sea slug lives in the intertidal zone on rocky shorelines.
 It is exposed on rocky shores at low tides and retreats to crevices when the tide rises.
+It can absorb small amounts of dioxygen through its mantle, allowing it to stay submerged during high tide.
+However, this secondary "breathing" doesn't allow it to be active underwater.
+Onchidella celtica hibernates during winter.